NelKG/nels-yoga/README.md

 The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
 This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

 #### How to Fork
+To fork the nels-yoga repository log in to GithubGo to the repository for this project NelKG/nels-yoga Click the fork button in thetop right corner

 #### How to Clone
+To clone nel-yoga website
+log in to Github
+Go to the repository for nels-yoga click on the code button, select whether you would like to lone with HTTPS, SSH or GithuB CLI and copy the link shown

 ## Testing

 ## Credits